trychlos/pwix-modal/README.md

 `pwixModal.knownButtons()`

-Returns an array which contains buttons by `pwixModal`.
+Returns an array which contains buttons known by `pwixModal`.

 `pwixModal.setButtons( buttons )`